EirikHaughom/adme-notification-relay/README.md

     # Open: https://<FQDN>/api/osdu-relay
     ```

-Tip: A ready-to-edit manifest is in `deploy/aca/containerapp.yaml` if you prefer YAML.
+Tip: A ready-to-edit manifest is in `deploy/aca/containerapp.yaml` and already points to the Docker Hub image; no registry credentials are required.

 ## Local testing (optional)